pkemp/arangodb-query-parser/README.md

 	- `sortKey`: Name of the query parameter used for sorting
 	- `limitKey`: Name of the query parameter for result count limit and skip
 	- `filterKey`: Name of the query parameter for filters
+	- `aggregateKey`: Name of the query parameter for aggregations

 ### parser.parse(query, predefined)